obrien-lab-psu/Failure-to-Form_Native_Entanglements/Simulations_of_Native_Entanglement_Misfolding/Trajectory_Analysis/README.md

 #### Output files
 1. The .Q file contains the fraction of native contacts time series.
 2. The .G file contains the fraction of native contacts with a change in entanglement time series.
-3. the .EntInfo file cotnains the change in entanglement information for the time series.
+3. the .EntInfo file cotnains the change in entanglement information for the time series. *(NOTE: in this file i and j and the crossings are indexed from 0 not 1)*

 ## Clustering of change on entanglement in CG trajectories